 Portable blenders are an excellent tool for creating a variety of refreshing beverages on the go.
 However, they're not all created equal.
 We conducted comprehensive side-by-side tests to illuminate the various features of each blender, aiming to assist you in making an informed purchasing decision.
 Hopefully, with this information, you can now choose the one that suits you best.

 While considering the best portable blenders, it is worth your while to also take a look at other similar types of blenders.
-Although they don't all offer the same convenient on-the-go cups, the best bullet blenders tend to offer a bit more power.
-If you are looking for something a bit more utilitarian, you may be interested in scoping our selection of the best hand blenders, ultra-versatile tools that can be used for a variety of kitchen tasks — including whipping up fresh smoothies and blending soup right in the pot.
+Although they don't all offer the same convenient on-the-go cups, bullet blenders tend to offer a bit more power.
+If you are looking for something a bit more utilitarian, you may be interested in scoping our selection of hand blenders, ultra-versatile tools that can be used for a variety of kitchen tasks — including whipping up fresh smoothies and blending soup right in the pot.